History / Structure

 The organization of the Legion is modeled on the Roman Army, hence the use of Latin name Legio Mariae.

 Each Praesidium takes a Name of Our Lady.
-At St. Francis Xavier Parish we have Our Lady of Grace Praesidium.
-There are six other praesidium in New Providence and one Praesidium is in Grand Bahamas.
+At St. Francis Xavier Parish we have Our Lady of Grace Preasidium.
+There are six other Preasidium in New Providence and one Praesidium is in Grand Bahamas.

 Types of Membership